isabelwang11/darknet/README.md

 # Yolo v4, v3 and v2 for Windows and Linux

+## Custom YOLOv4 Pigeon Tracker
+Isabel Wang and Shivani Puli's Senior Research Project

+Get the COCO data into the 'data' directory:

+Follow the steps under the "Get The COCO Data" heading at https://pjreddie.com/darknet/yolo/.

 ## (neural networks for object detection)

 Paper YOLO v4: https://arxiv.org/abs/2004.10934